Vithop/Vithuran-Sadagopan/README.md

 ## About Me

-I am currently doing my undergrade at McMaster University for Computer Engineering with the graduating class of 2021.
+I am currently doing my undergrad at McMaster University for Computer Engineering with the graduating class of 2021.
 I am a tech pioneer, who is always looking for new technologies to discover and try.
 Although my hobbies do include trying new techs, I also enjoy playing soccer, basketball, biking, cooking and having fun!
-I hope you find my portfolio intresting and if you have any questions please feel free to [email me](vithuran.sada@gmail.com).
+I hope you find my portfolio interesting and if you have any questions please feel free to [email me](vithuran.sada@gmail.com).

 ## Skills